 ‘Karen’ gets Uber diversity chief suspended

-Uber has placed on leave its chief Diversity Equity and Inclusion officer Bo Young Lee, the ride-sharing company confirmed to the New York Times after the outlet made public internal employee messages criticizing the Korean-American executive.
+Uber has placed its chief diversity equity and inclusion officer Bo Young Lee, on leave, the ride-sharing company confirmed to the New York Times, after the outlet made public internal employee messages criticizing the Korean-American executive.

 “I can confirm that Bo is currently on a leave of absence,” Uber spokesman Noah Edwardsen said in a statement on Sunday.

-According to the Times, Bo was suspended after backlash over a staff meeting dubbed “Don’t Call Me Karen,” focused on the exploration of the “American white woman’s experience.”
-The session happened at some point last month, as part of Uber’s “Moving Forward” diversity initiative.
+According to the Times, Bo was suspended after a backlash over a ‘Don’t Call Me Karen’ staff meeting which focused on an exploration of the “American white woman’s experience.”
+The session happened last month as part of Uber’s ‘Moving Forward’ diversity initiative.

-The outlet cited several messages from the “Black at Uber” and “Los Ubers” channels in the corporate messaging program Slack, where black and Latino employees complained about feeling “scolded” and how describing the term “Karen” as hurtful minimized racism and “harm white people can inflict on people of color.”
+The outlet cited several messages from the ‘Black at Uber’ and ‘Los Ubers’ channels in Slack, where black and Latino employees complained about feeling “scolded” and how describing the term ‘Karen’ as hurtful minimizes racism and the “harm white people can inflict on people of color.”

 One employee wrote that the term implies “that this is someone that has little empathy to others or is bothered by minorities others [sic] that don’t look like them.”